Shaurya: Plot

-A now-matured Siddhant decides to take the case head-on.
-On the day of the prosecution, Siddhant blatantly goes against Akash's advice and to the surprise of many (including Javed himself), declares Javed as not guilty.
+A now-mature Siddhant decides to take the case head-on.
+On the day of the prosecution, Siddhant blatantly goes against Akash's advice and to the surprise of many (including Javed himself), declares Javed not guilty.
 His actions earn Akash's ire who calls him irresponsible.
-Sid however maintains his decision and vows to prove Javed's innocence.
+Siddhant however maintains his decision and vows to prove Javed's innocence.
 This causes a frosty relationship between the two best friends; which lasts for some time.

 Meanwhile, Javed, after witnessing Siddhant's genuine efforts, decides to completely open up.
 He not only answers all of Siddhant's questions but also provides him with documents that prove Javed's innocence; thus helping him prepare a strong defence.
 Kavya, meanwhile, pays a visit to Javed's ancestral village, where she meets Javed's mother.
 Kavya gathers the necessary information and heads back to Srinagar.
 She then meets up with Siddhant and the duo chalk out a plan to prove Javed's innocence.

-On the day of the trial, Sid presents a credible defense that effectively counters Akash's narrative.
-While questioning the witnesses who were present at the time of the incident, Sid finds one witness, Capt R.P.
-Singh, to be suspiciously evasive.
+On the day of the trial, Siddhant presents a credible defense that effectively counters Akash's narrative.
+While questioning the witnesses who were present at the time of the incident, Siddhant finds one witness, Captain R. P. Singh, to be suspiciously evasive.
 However, before he could probe any further, the session ends in a stalemate.
-Sid later meets up with Kavya and informs her about the day's trial.
+Siddhant later meets up with Kavya and informs her about the day's trial.

-Kavya then suggests paying Maj.
-Rathore's family a visit.
-The next day both Sid and Kavya visit Rathore's home and meet his widow Neerja and her son Kshitij.
-Kavya attempts to press Neerja for valuable information, while Sid snoops around the house for clues, but both end up empty-handed.
-Sid remarks that it was indeed odd that both Neerja and Kshitij failed to turn up for Maj.
-Rathore's funeral; but Kavya reveals that their marriage was an abusive one and Rathore's death seems to have sort of liberated her from some sort of bondage.
-While heading back, Sid comes to startling conclusion that not only proves Javed's innocence all along but also proves Maj Rathore's guilt.
+Kavya then suggests paying Major Rathore's family a visit.
+The next day both Siddhant and Kavya visit Rathore's home and meet his widow Neerja and her son Kshitij.
+Kavya attempts to press Neerja for valuable information, while Siddhant snoops around the house for clues, but both end up empty-handed.
+Siddhant remarks that it was indeed odd that both Neerja and Kshitij failed to turn up for Major Rathore's funeral; but Kavya reveals that their marriage was an abusive one and Rathore's death seems to have sort of liberated her from some sort of bondage.
+While heading back, Siddhant comes to startling conclusion that not only proves Javed's innocence all along but also proves Major Rathore's guilt.